ilkkamtk/hybridisovellukset/Week4/advanced-state-management.md

 4. Add a like button to the `Likes` component.
 The button should be shown only when the user is logged in.
 The button should be styled the same way as the `Show` button in `MediaRow`.
 Also add a paragraph to show the number of likes with a hard-coded number.
 5. Add prop `item` to the `Likes` component.
 The `item` is the media item that the user can like.
 The type of the `item` is `MediaItemWithOwner` or `null` like in the `SingleView` component (because it is passed from the `SingleView` component).
 6. Add `<Likes item={item} />` to the `SingleView` component where you want to show the like button and the number of likes.
-7. To send and receive likes from the server, we need to add a new hook to `ApiHooks.ts`.
+7. To send and receive likes from the server, we need to add a new hook to `apiHooks.ts`.
 The hook is called `useLike` and it is used to send and receive likes from the server.
 The hook should look like this:

    ```tsx
    const useLike = () => {